abdallahzeiada/the-wild-hotel-website/README.md

-# 🏔️ The Wild Oasis
+# 🏔️ The Wild Hotel

 A modern, luxury cabin booking platform built with Next.js 14, offering seamless reservation management and an elegant user experience.